HaruAtari/programming-practice-for-beginners/src/com/haruatari/task29/README.md

 * `void reset(int x)` which set the current value to `0`
 * `int getValue()` which returns the current value

-You can (and probably should) create class's properties or extra methods.
+* You can (and probably should) create class's properties or extra methods.
 Do whatever you need to solve the task.
 But **do not** change the existing methods and their signatures.

-Pay attention: Each instance of the `Counter` class should store and change its own value and don't share it with other instances (do not use static properties).
+* Each instance of the `Counter` class should store and change its own value and don't share it with other instances (do not use static properties).
+* The `Counter` class has to have the default constructor without any arguments which will be used in test.